Qatar delivers response to demands from Saudi-led bloc

 Tillerson has repeatedly called for dialogue between countries on both sides of the diplomatic rift, advocating an evenhanded approach to the standoff.

-Qatar is a US ally and the United States maintains a large military base there, home to some 11,000 personnel.
+Qatar is a US ally and the US maintains a large military base there, home to some 11,000 personnel.

 US Sen. John McCain met the Crown Prince of Abu Dhabi, Sheikh Mohamed bin Zayed Al Nahyan, and other UAE officials in Abu Dhabi on Saturday.